 The government acknowledges that recent measures announced to tackle coronavirus (COVID-19), such as the order to stay at home, can cause anxiety and other mental health challenges for those who have experienced sexual violence and abuse, and worsen the suffering of those who are currently experiencing or feel at risk of sexual violence and abuse.
 Sexual violence and abuse is unacceptable in any situation, no matter what stresses an individual is under.

-This guide highlights the help and support available to you and how the government is working with the charity sector and the police to ensure that these support services remain open during this challenging time.
+The government supports and funds a number of charities who are able to provide support and advice and we are in regular contact with the charity sector and the police to ensure that these support services remain open during this challenging time.

 If you are in immediate danger, call 999 and ask for the police - the police will continue to respond to emergency calls